karenyyng/AirlineDelayBenchmark/README.md

 [link](http://github.intel.com/karenyin/AirlineDelayBenchmark)

+# System requirement
+* hard disk needs to have more than 300 GB of free space
+	* the raw CSV files take up 72 GB
+	* the converted HDF5 files take up 210 GB (because NaNs are stored as 64 bit floats, and other metadata)

 # Data source of the airline delay data

 This is a very popular dataset that has been in numerous ML examples.